Galerie Richard

 Art Critic Eden Gordon wrote a review on Dionisio GONZÁLEZ’s exhibition in Untapped Cities titled “Thinking Central Park Exhibition Reimagines Park with Fantastical Refuges and Shelters” with images of four works from the Rethinking Central Park Series and images of four works from the Dialectic Landscape Series exhibited at Galerie Richard, New York, published on July 7th, 2017.
 Review reproduced in News of New York.

-Howard Hall, editor-at-large and chief art critic for Time Out New York wrote a very interesting critic and presentation of Dionisio GONZÁLEZ’s new exhibition at Galerie Richard titled “See trippy futuristic plans for Central Park and midtown” with five reproductions of the works.
+Howard Hall, editor-at-large and chief art critic for Time Out New York wrote a very interesting critic of Dionisio GONZÁLEZ’s new exhibition at Galerie Richard titled “See trippy futuristic plans for Central Park and midtown” with 5 reproductions of the works.
 Posted Thursday, July 13, 2017.

-Photography-now.com published on July 5th, 2017 a review titled “Dionisio GONZÁLEZ Dialectical Landscape – Thinking Central Park”, with 3 illustrations.
+Photography-now.com a publié le 5 juillet 2017 un article intitulé “Dionisio GONZÁLEZ Dialectical Landscape – Thinking Central Park” avec 3 illustrations.

 Christophe AVELLA-BAGUR will have a solo exhibition in the Segal Museum in Aups (Var) from September 2 to 30, 2017.
 He will present his New Apostles Series.